vincentfung13/vincentfung13.github.io/_pages/about.md

 I obtained my bachelor's degree in Computing Science from [the University of Glasgow](https://gla.ac.uk) in 2016, after spending 3 wonderful years in Scotland, I also obtained a bachelor's degree in Eletronics Engineering from [Sun Yat-Sen University](https://www.sysu.edu.cn) in the same year.

-I have a broad interests in AI.
+I have broad interests in AI.
 Currently, I am working on building strong LLMs and MLLMs to empower the next generation moderation system via both pre-training and post-training.
 I am also interested in 3D computer vision problems and building systems/algorithms for autonomous robotics that efficiently interact with our physical world.

 # News